We are on two different lanes: Burna Boy talks about competition with Wizkid

-- A common phenomenon in Nigeria is to see fans of singers pitch against each other, especially Davido., Wizkid and Burn Boy's fans
+- A common phenomenon in Nigeria is to see fans of singers pitch against each other, especially those of Davido, Wizkid and Burn Boy

 - The Wonderful crooner also noted that the similarity they share is the fact that they both come from the same country